spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-the-shipment-customer-account-management-feature.md

-This document describes how to integrate the [Shipment](/docs/pbc/all/carrier-management/{{page.version}}/base-shop/shipment-feature-overview.html) + Customer Account Management feature into a Spryker project.
+This document describes how to integrate the [Shipment](/docs/pbc/all/carrier-management/{{page.version}}/base-shop/shipment-feature-overview.html) + [Customer Account Management](/docs/pbc/all/customer-relationship-management/{{page.version}}/customer-account-management-feature-overview/customer-account-management-feature-overview.html) feature into a Spryker project.

 ## Install feature core

 Follow the steps below to install the Shipment + Customer Account Management feature.
-To start feature integration, integrate the required features:

 ### Prerequisites